 Based on the terms of certain warrants issued by the Company, the Company determined that the warrants were a derivative liability which is recognized at fair value at the date of the transaction and re-measured at fair value every reporting period with gains or losses on the changes in fair value recorded in the consolidated condensed interim statement of loss and comprehensive loss.
-The balances recognized during the three months ended September 30, 2015 and 2014 were primarily due to an increase in the Company's common stock price between the date the warrants were last valued on June 30, 2015 and 2014 respectively and September 30, 2015 and 2014 respectively which are the revaluation dates used during the quarters ended September 30.
+The balances recognized during the three months ended December 31, 2015 and 2014 were primarily due to changes in the Company's common stock price between the date the warrants were last valued on September 30, 2015 and 2014 respectively and December 31, 2015 and 2014 respectively which are the revaluation dates used during the quarters ended December 31.

-The Company recognized a loss of \$539,446 from the change in fair value of the derivative liability for the three months ended September 30, 2015.
-In addition, the Company also recognized a loss of \$21,565 which resulted from the change in fair value of the Investor Warrants and the Placement Agent Warrants when their respective exercise prices decreased as a result of the Company issuing shares below \$0.80 per share during the financing the Company completed during the quarter ended September 30, 2015.
-For the three months ended September 30, 2014 the Company recognized a loss of \$562,969 due to the change in fair value of the derivative liability.
-In addition, the Company recognized a gain of \$167,190 which resulted from revaluing exercised Investor Warrants between June 30, 2014 and the respective dates when the warrants were exercised.
-All warrants that have been exercised were revalued at their exercise date and then the reclassification to equity was recorded.
+The Company recognized a loss of \$680,188 from the change in fair value of the derivative liability for the three months ended December 31, 2015.
+In addition, the Company recognized a loss of \$242,400 which resulted from the change in fair value of the 2013 Placement Agent Warrants when the warrant expiry date was extended as part of the amendment of the 2013 Placement Agent Warrants.
+For the three months ended December 31, 2014 the Company recognized a gain of \$892,326 due to the change in fair value of the derivative liability.
+In addition, as result of amending the Investor Warrants and Dividend Warrants during the quarter ended December 31, 2014, the Company also recognized a loss of \$143,532.
+Also, during the quarter ended December 31, 2014, the Company exchanged certain Investor Warrants for shares of common stock resulting in the recognition of a loss of \$92,843 on the exchange.

 Changes in the Company's common stock price can result in significant volatility in the Company's reported net loss due to its impact on the fair value of the derivative liability.
-As a result of revaluation gains and losses, the Company expects that its reported net income or loss will continue to fluctuate widely.
+As a result of revaluation gains and losses, the Company expects that its reported net income or loss will continue to fluctuate significantly.